OHDSI/TheBookOfOhdsi/SqlAndR.md

                                    snakeCaseToCamelCase = TRUE)
 ```

-We first create "tar", CTE that contains all exposures with the appropriate time-at-risk.
+We first create "tar", a CTE that contains all exposures with the appropriate time-at-risk.
 Note that we truncate the time-at-risk at the observation_period_end_date.
 We also compute the age in 10-year bins, and identify the gender.
 The advantage of using a CTE is that we can use the same set of intermediate results several times in a query.
 In this case we use it to  count the total amount of time-at-risk, as well as the number of angioedema events that occur during the time-at-risk.

 We use `snakeCaseToCamelCase = TRUE` because in SQL we tend to use snake_case for field names (because SQL in case-insensitive), whereas in R we tend to use camelCase (because R is case-sensitive).
 The `results` data frame column names will now be in camelCase.